 If the Glider site / DZ is active, there may be a slight increase in the amount of aircraft routing in between Melksham and the Keevil DZ and contribute to the funnelling effect between Bristol and Salisbury Plain.
-Legacy ADS-B data shows that most aircraft already choose to route around Keevil and the funnelling can already be observed.
+Air user data data shows that most aircraft already choose to route around Keevil and the funnelling can already be observed.
 However, as the airprox data highlights, this does not translate into a noticeable increase in the risk of airprox or mid-air collision.

 Group Impact Level of Analysis

-General Aviation Access Qualitative
+General Aviation Access Qualitative Evidence

-Evidence

 The entire area sits within Class G airspace therefore GA have significant freedom and access.
-However, ADS-B traces indicate that the majority of GA are already routing around the area due to the possibility of gliding activity and Note 4 in VFR charts advising aircraft to avoid Keevil at all times.
+However, ADS-B traces and SkyDemon user data indicate that the majority of GA are already routing around the area due to the possibility of gliding activity and Note 4 in VFR charts (1:125k sheet 7 Ed 13) advising aircraft to avoid Keevil at all times with 2Nm and 2000ft AAL.